HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

-When you are testing your frontend, you need to do things like programmatically find elements on the page using attributes like IDs, class names, etc. Keeping track of all these can get to be a bit painful but SitePrism helps brings structure and integrates nicely with Rspec.
+When you are testing your frontend, you need to do things like programmatically find elements on the page using attributes like IDs, class names, etc. Keeping track of all these can get to be a bit painful but SitePrism helps brings structure and integrates nicely with RSpec.

 Most Ruby feature tests are going to be using Capybara under the hood.
 Capybara not only provides the methods you use to interact with the page but it also